 Table 9 details the variables selected as important in the EDA process after rejecting the other variables for reason of weak correlation with demand or multicollinearity with other explanatory variables.
 In the case of multicollinearity, the EDA process opted for simplicity by selecting more easily understood variables such as dry temperature rather than derived weather variables such as apparent temperature.
 These variables were then used in the final half-hourly demand model.

 Table 9 List of variables included for half-hourly demand model

 Variable Description

 Public holiday Dummy flag for public holiday

-Weekend dummy Dummy flag for weekend

-Month factor A factor variable with values for each months of the year
+Half-hour factor A factor variable with values for each half hour of the day